Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_data_vault/vhol_data_vault.md

 ```

-2. Once tasks are created and RESUMED (by default, they are initially suspended) lets have a look on the task execution history to see how the process will start.
+2. Once tasks are created and RESUMED (by default, they are initially suspended) let's have a look on the task execution history to see how the process will start.

 ```sql
 SELECT *